-As you go through the consultations and classes there might be some terminology that you’re not familiar with.
+As you go through the videos there might be some terminology that you’re not familiar with.
 Here are some common terms that you may come across.

 A traditional healing system dating back 5,000 years to ancient India.
 The Sanskrit word Ayurveda is derived from the root words ayuh, meaning ‘life’ or ‘longevity,’ and veda, meaning ‘science’ or ‘knowledge.’
 Ayurveda therefore means the ‘science of life’.
 Ayurveda focuses on preventing sickness as well as curing disease.
 Therefore it applies to both the healthy and sick.
 Ayurveda addresses the physical and mental in order to create balance.